-But the companies that grow and make money quickly and steadily, no matter the economic climate, are talking less and taking a lot more (billable) action.
+The professional services firms that are growing and making money quickly and steadily no matter the economic climate are talking less and taking a lot more (billable) action.

 How?
 By streamlining the activities that make them money: getting, executing and billing for projects, also known as the quote-to-cash process.

-In this article, we’re going to talk about how to get this under control, nurture predictable growth and make more money.
+In this article, we’re going to talk about what quote-to-cash is and how to get it under control to nurture predictable growth and make more money.

 - What is quote-to-cash?